-The focus of Professor Emeritus Gardner Brown´s research has been on studying renewable resources models including predator-prey relations, metapopulations and antibiotics.
-He has had an enduring interest in endangered populations and in non-market valuation including valuations of changes in ecosystems due to global climate change.
-His most recent research interest is the implications of ecosystem natural non-convexities for managing non-market ecosytem services.
+Professor Emeritus Gardner Brown’s research focus has been in the area of renewable resources, models including predator-prey relations, meta-populations, and antibiotics.
+He has had an enduring interest in endangered populations and in non-market valuation, including valuations of changes in ecosystems due to global climate change.
+His most recent research interest is the implications of ecosystem natural non-convexities for managing non-market ecosystem services.

 Gardner Brown was honored by the Association of Environmental and Resource Economists (AERE) during the annual meetings in New Orleans, January 2008, with both the 2007 AERE Fellows Award and the 2007 AERE Publication of Enduring Quality Award.